-Whether you’re searching for the right Texas business name or registering your LLC with the TX Secretary of State, we can help.
-We’ve got all the information you need on Texas business entity search, LLC naming rules, fictitious names and registering your business.
+Whether you’re searching for the right Texas business name or registering your LLC name with the Texas Secretary of State (SOS), we can help.
+We’ve got all the information you need on how to conduct a Texas LLC search, plus business naming rules, assumed names and trademarks.

-It’s not enough for your TX LLC name to be unique.
-It also cannot be similar to the name of a corporation or LLC in Texas.
-For example, you cannot use the following factors to say your name is different from the name of another business:
+It’s not enough for your LLC name to be unique.
+It also cannot be similar to the name of another LLC or corporation in the state.
+In addition, you cannot use any of the following features in an attempt to differentiate your business name from that of another business:

 Most states will not allow you to form LLCs with names that: